kinode-dao/kinode-book/src/cookbook/file_transfer.md

 One more thing: once you're done sending, you can exit the process; the worker is not needed anymore.
 Change your `handle_message` function to return a `Result<bool>` instead telling the main loop whether it should exit or not.

+As a bonus, we can add a print when it exits of how long it took to send/receive!

 ```rust
 fn handle_message(
     our: &Address,